 New Low in the Rand

 The South African sovereign credit rating was downgraded by all three major agencies in the last years.
-Nevertheless, it remains in the investment grade zone (and above the ratings of six EU countries).
-Standard & Poor’s (S&P) rates South Africa BBB-, Moody’s Baa2 and Fitch BBB with negative outlook.
+Nevertheless, it remains in the investment-grade zone (and above the ratings of six EU countries).
+Standard & Poor’s (S&P) rates South Africa BBB-, Moody’s Baa2 and Fitch BBB with a negative outlook.
 For comparison, this is similar to Brazil, India, Italy or Spain.

 Power Cuts and Strikes

 Since November South Africa has been facing a serious power supply crisis, with blackouts almost on a daily basis.
 While demand has grown in the last two decades, investment in new capacities has lagged behind and the completion of two new power plants has been constantly postponed.
 The problems are expected to ease after the first one starts full commercial operation later this year.

 Output in the mining industry, which represents 10% of South Africa’s GDP and over half of its exports, was also affected by a 5-month long strike at three biggest platinum mining companies (Anglo American Platinum, Impala Platinum and Lonmin) earlier in 2014.

 Economic difficulties and particularly high unemployment have naturally increased social tensions.
 Besides the traditional black-white split, there have been cases of backlash against foreign-born shopkeepers who came to South Africa from poorer and more troubled African countries, such as Ethiopia or Somalia, and are often blamed for taking business and jobs away from the local population.

 It seems that many of the economic and social issues in South Africa are not unlike those we hear about in the UK or Europe.
 One advantage that South Africa has over Europe is the potential for growth once the economy gets back on track.
 There are many industries and regions with good business opportunities and, as we know, the best time to invest is often when the headlines are negative.